If you’ve yet to discover #ilivewhereyouvacation, I’d advise you to not look it up while you’re working.

 As for the coffee, it’s no surprise it’s good.
 Gustos opened about three years ago as a showroom for buyers interested in espresso machines and coffee equipment, as well as a space in which to give Barista Basics classes.
 Right in the back of the shop, you’ll find the warehouse where they roast and pack their coffee.
 Yet the most impressive thing about it is the cupping room, complete with a sample roaster and rotating table.

 |Where||Urb.
 Mario Julia Industrial Park 530 Calle A, San Juan|

 |Coffee Offerings||Traditional espresso-based menu plus pour over bar; they serve their own coffee from Yauco, Puerto Rico|

 Gustos Café has style, friendliness, and great coffee.
 Credit: @angelikmaria via Instagram

 One of the island’s most popular coffee houses, it opened shop seven years ago in Santurce, a run-down neighborhood saved by its street art.
 The bright white shop is usually bustling with artists, yogis, cyclists, dog lovers, and other assorted customers – not to mention the upbeat baristas!
 Yet stopping by for an espresso followed by a double latte, and purchasing a pound of beans to take home with you, is a must.

-Hacienda San Pedro is a great example of a farm-to-cup business.
+Hacienda San Pedro is a great example of a farm-to-cup business in Puerto Rico.
 They have a plantation and coffee mill up in the mountains of Jayuya, along with three coffee houses.
 The other two are in Hato Rey and Miramar, but the one in Santurce remains the local favorite – and you can combine it with a visit to the Museo de Arte right across the street.

 |Where||318 Ave.
 De Diego, Santurce, San Juan|